sdsu-its/Django-Canvas-CrossLister/README.md

 # Canvas-CrossLister
-A web application that allows  ITS staff to cross-list multiple courses at once.
+A web application that allows SDSU ITS staff to cross-list multiple courses at once.

 Built using